MyKidsVision

 Myopia is an eye condition that causes blurry long-distance vision, often called "short-sighted" or "near-sighted".
 A person with myopia can see clearly up close – when reading a book or looking at a phone – but words and objects look fuzzy on a blackboard, on television or when driving.
 But a pair of glasses aren't the whole story.

-The prevalence among Australian 12 year olds has doubled in 6 years.
+The prevalence of myopia in children is growing quickly worldwide.
 Myopia in kids tends to progress or get worse throughout childhood, and higher levels of myopia are associated with higher eye disease risks in adulthood.
-If your child already wears glasses, you can do something to stop their vision worsening.
+If your child already wears glasses, you can do something to slow their vision worsening.
 If they don't you can assess their risk of developing myopia.

 Wat veroorzaakt myopie?